Sombian/string/README.md

 - [A, B]
 	- (getter)
-	- returns a slice in range, simmilar to that of Python's slicing.
+	- returns a slice in range, similar to that of Python's slicing.

 ### slice